 Labrador Retrievers are also special when it comes to their coat type.
 They feature a hard, dense, and thick double coat that consists of both hair and fur.
 The outer coat comprises wiry, short, and dense hair, whereas the undercoat consists of soft and smooth fur which is weather-resistant and insulating.

-Besides, some Labradors also look fluffy as they have long hair on their bodies.
+Besides, some Labradors also look big and fluffy as they have long hair on their bodies.
 This condition is quite rare and caused by a non-dominant, recessive gene.
 Likewise, some Labradors come with a sparse undercoat which makes them look like single-coated canines.

 Labrador Retrievers are divided into three major types as per the coat color; chocolate brown, black, and yellow.
 The most dominant and common breed type is the one comprising black Labrador.